Lung Transplant

 Consists of removing one of your diseased or injured lungs and replacing it with a donated lung.

-Consists of removing both of your lungs and replacing them with 2 donated lungs.
+Consists of removing both of your lungs and replacing them with two donated lungs.

 Consists of removing your heart and both of your lungs and replacing them with a donated heart and lungs.